-In addition the investigator or the treating clinician may discontinue a participant's allocated treatment from the study if deemed necessary for any reason which may include pregnancy, intolerable side effects, or lack of efficacy.
-The investigator will be encouraged to discuss these cases with the CI and document the reasons for treatment discontinuation.
+In addition, the investigator or the treating clinician may discontinue a participant's allocated treatment from the study if deemed necessary for any reason which may include pregnancy, intolerable side effects, or lack of efficacy.
+The investigator will be encouraged to document the reasons for treatment discontinuation.